2nd Battalion, 3rd Marines: World War II (1942–1945)

 The 3rd Training Battalion, Division Special Troops, 1st Marine Division was activated on May 1, 1942, at New River, North Carolina.
-On June 17 of that same year, they were redesignated the "2d Training Battalion, 3rd Marines" and in September were deployed to Tutuila, American Samoa and reassigned to the 2d Marine Brigade.
+On June 17 of that same year, they redesignated the "2d Training Battalion, 3rd Marines" and in September were deployed to Tutuila, American Samoa and reassigned to the 2d Marine Brigade.
 They remained there until they moved to Auckland, New Zealand in May 1943.
 In June of that year, they were reassigned to the 3d Marine Division and were again moved to Guadalcanal in July.

 2/3 participated in the following World War II campaigns: